erkkah/adminjs-graphql/README.md

 # admin-bro-graphql

-This is an [admin-bro](https://github.com/SoftwareBrothers/admin-bro) adapter which integrates GraphQL endpoints into admin-bro.
+This is an [admin-bro](https://github.com/SoftwareBrothers/admin-bro) adapter integrating GraphQL endpoints into admin-bro.

 Installation: `npm add admin-bro-graphql`.